lab-cosmo/torch-pme/docs/src/references/tuning/index.rst

 .. important::

-   Current tuning methods are only implemented for the Coulomb potential.
+   Current tuning methods are only implemented for the :class:`Coulomb potential
+   <torchpme.CoulombPotential>`.

 .. toctree::
    :maxdepth: 1